Morton and Hanthorpe

-Morton and Hanthorpe is a civil parish, formerly known as Morton by Bourne in the South Kesteven district of Lincolnshire, England.
-It is situated 2 mi north from Bourne, and 14 mi south-east from Grantham.
-According to the 2011 Census the parish had a population of 2,406.
+Morton and Hanthorpe is a civil parish, formerly known as Morton by Bourne, in the South Kesteven district of Lincolnshire, England.
+It lies 2 mi north from Bourne, and 14 mi south-east from Grantham.
+At the 2011 Census the parish had a population of 2,406.

 History

-The village is in two parts, one each side of the fen-edge road, the A15.
-To the fenward side is Morton and to the upland side is Hanthorpe.
-The earlier name is that of Morton which will come from the acid peat land which the Anglian settlers found in the fen in around the year 500.
-The name therefore indicates that the fen was to a significant extent better called the bog in modern terminology.
-They were Germanic speakers so they called it a moor.
+The village is in two parts, one each side of the fen-edge road, the A15: to the fenward side is Morton and to the upland side is Hanthorpe.
+The earlier name is that of Morton, from the acid peat land which the Anglian settlers found in the fen in around the year 500; they were Germanic speakers so they called it a moor.
 Hanthorpe is a name indicating a subsidiary settlement established in the period of the Danish settlements, probably in the tenth century.

 The church and the later signs of the manorial centre are in Morton.
-The church is built in the Early English and Perpendicular styles, and was restored in 1860 and 1951.
-A baptist chapel was built in 1875, and still serves the village today.

-In the late 19th century Morton Road railway station opened in 1872 and finally closed in 1964.
+Morton Road railway station opened in 1872 and finally closed in 1964.

-A gazetteer of the 19th century said:
+A gazetteer of the 19th century states:

 MORTON, a village and a parish in Bourne district, Lincoln.
 The village stands near Car dyke; 2½ miles N by E of Bourn r. station, and has a post office under.
 Bourn.
 The parish contains also the hamlet of Hanthorpe.
 Acres, 3,390.
 Real property, £9,382.
 Pop. in 1851,938; in 1861,1,008.
 Houses, 203.
 The manor belongs to the Marquis of Exeter.
 Hanthorpe House is the seat of W. Parker, Esq.
 The living is a vicarage, united with the vicarage of Hacconby, in the diocese of Lincoln.
 Value, £400.* Patron, the Bishop of Lincoln.
 The church is ancient; was restored in 1861; and consists of nave, aisles, and chancel, with a tower.
 There are a Baptist chapel, a free school, and charities £33.